LPardue/draft-pardue-masque-dgram-priority/draft-pardue-masque-dgram-priority.md

 When HTTP datagrams are used for proxying UDP, additional use cases extending beyond UDP data transfer are supported by the use of context IDs; see {{Section 4 of !HTTP-UDP-PROXY=I-D.ietf-masque-connect-udp}}.
-The PRIORITY_UPDATE capsule type can be used to signal the datagram-priority of individual contexts; see
+The CONTEXT_PRIORITY capsule type can be used to signal the datagram-priority of individual contexts; see
 {{capsule}}.